wing5wong/artisan-whs-static/source/_news/2020-05-25_cycling-tour-de-whanganui-open-for-all-around-the-town-bridge-cycling-routes.md

 ---
-title: "Cycling: Tour de Whanganui open for all around the town bridge cycling routes"
+title: Tour de Whanganui open for all around the town bridge cycling routes
 feature_image:
   description: "The Tour de Whanganui is open from the cycling route around the
     town bridges. "